luismarioagreda/movie-recommendation-system/README.md

 ```

 ## Conclusion
 This project used a lot of python libraries that helped me along the way.
 I used pandas to manipulate the data, numpy to perform mathematical operations, and scikit-learn to build the model.
-I also used matplotlib and seaborn to create visualizations.
+I also used matplotlib to create visualizations.
 I also used streamlit to create a web app to interact with the data.
 I learned a lot about collaborative filtering and how it can be used to build a recommendation system.
 I also learned how to use the MovieLens dataset and how to manipulate it to get the data I needed.